Impact of Absorption due to Zero-Field Splitting on Loss in Dielectrics: A Case Study in Sapphire: Discussion

-We now compare these results with experimental observations.
+We now compare these results with experimental observations in the literature, but first we emphasize the distinction between bulk and surface loss.
+Loss in typical superconducting qubits exhibits a dependence on device geometry and the distribution of fields within.
+Modeling of this geometry dependence allows researchers to distinguish between surface and bulk contributions to loss~\cite{crowley_disentangling_2023,murray_material_2021}.
+While surface contributions have long been dominant, bulk loss has recently come under scrutiny, and this is the main focus of our derivation.
+Surface loss is, in our opinion, less mysterious than bulk loss: surfaces and interfaces share similarities to the amorphous materials that originated the concept of the TLS\@.
+Of course, surface loss cannot be neglected.
+Reductions in bulk loss renders surface loss more relevant, and vice versa.

 Read \textit{et al.}~\cite{read_precision_2023} performed precision measurements of the microwave dielectric loss of bulk sapphire with parts-per-billion sensitivity using a specially designed ``dielectric dipper'' apparatus.
-For HEMEX sapphire at 4.5 GHz they found a loss tangent of $19 \times 10^{-9}$~\cite{read_precision_2023}.
-We note that the experimental setup was specifically designed to be more sensitive to the electric field than the magnetic field.
-Our results demonstrate that the magnetic loss is comparable in magnitude to the loss in the electric field, and hence should not be neglected.
+For HEMEX sapphire at 4.5 GHz they found a bulk loss tangent of $19 \times 10^{-9}$~\cite{read_precision_2023}.
+Read \textit{et al.} bounded the magnetic loss to be less than 3\% in sapphire obtained by edge-defined film-fed growth, which had higher loss than in the higher quality HEMEX sapphire.
+Our results demonstrate that, for realistic assumptions on HEMEX sapphire, the magnetic loss is comparable in magnitude to the loss in the electric field, and hence should not be overlooked as an important contribution to the overall loss.

 Crowley \textit{et al.}~\cite{crowley_disentangling_2023} also reported results relating to bulk loss in HEMEX sapphire, but measured on superconducting resonators.
 These devices showed bulk loss about an order of magnitude higher than the loss measured by Read \textit{et al.}~\cite{read_precision_2023}.
-Crowley \textit{et al.}~\cite{crowley_disentangling_2023} separated the loss into two components and attributed one component to two-level systems (TLSs).
+Crowley \textit{et al.}~\cite{crowley_disentangling_2023} separated the loss into two components and attributed one component to two-level systems.
 The remaining loss (referred to as ``other'' in Ref.~\onlinecite{crowley_disentangling_2023}) was found to be comparable to that of Read \textit{et al.}~\cite{read_precision_2023}.
-Crowley \textit{et al.}~\cite{crowley_disentangling_2023} hypothesized that the TLS-type loss was related to extended defects introduced during processing, but based on our results we suggest that magnetic loss may contribute.
+Crowley \textit{et al.}~\cite{crowley_disentangling_2023} hypothesized that the TLS-type loss was related to extended defects introduced during processing.
+Based on our results we suggest that magnetic loss may also contribute.